 Where is Christ in the mix?

-It is such a profane conclusion (the word “profane” understood as “relating
+It is such a tiresome, banal, and profane conclusion to something

-or applauding is totally secular, mundane, and unrelated to worship.
+totally secular, mundane, and unrelated to worship.
+It is, however,

-above — wittingly or not — call our attention away from Christ … to themselves.
+— wittingly or not — call our attention away from Christ … to themselves.

 It is noteworthy that in response to the applause heaped upon them,

 each properly bow in turn … as befits entertainers and their audience

 Lately, I have even begun hearing hoots and whistles from the congregation

 … and how few remain to give prayerful thanks to God for His sacrifice